ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/opening-a-session.python.markdown

 * Various Session options can be configured using the `SessionOptions` object.
   If no database is specified in the options then the [Default Database](../../client-api/setting-up-default-database) (stored in the Document Store) is assumed.

-* Be sure to wrap the session variable with a 'using' statement to ensure proper disposal.
+* Be sure to wrap the session variable using a 'with' statement to ensure proper disposal.

 * In this page:
   * [Syntax](../../client-api/session/opening-a-session#syntax)